MRCIEU/PHESANT/README.md

  - ALL - Include all participants.
  - NO_NAN - Included only those who have at least one value for this field.
  - field ID - Include only those who have a value for another field, with this field ID.
 4. CAT_SINGLE_TO_CAT_MULT - Specifies fields that have the categorical single field type (as specified by UK Biobank) but that we actually want to treat as categorical multiple.
+State YES in this column to change this.
+To also convert the instances to arrays, state YES-INSTANCES.
+For example, field (20107)[http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=20107] has illnesses stored in 10 arrays (for each instance) so it makes sense to treat this as a categorical(multiple) field.
+Field (40011)[http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=40011] stores the histology of cancer tumours but is stored in 31 instances (rather than arrays) so we specify YES-INSTANCES so this field is treated as a categorical (multiple) field and the instances are treated as arrays.
 5. CAT_SINGLE_DATA_CODING - The data coding IDs for each categorical single file to map each of categorical single field to it's data code in the data code information file described above.

 ### Output